 With strict vetting requirements and high standards of future care, we ensure each rescue is rehomed to a loving environment.
 We continue to follow our rescues in their new homes, providing support and guidance for the lifetime of that animal.ADOPT

-An Ipsos-Reid poll conducted in May 2004 revealed that 64% of Canadians oppose the slaughter of horses for human consumption.
+A Nanos Poll taken in June 2019 has found that over two thirds of Canadians are uncomfortable with or somewhat uncomfortable with the export of horse meat from Canada for human consumption.
+69% said they would like to STOP horse slaughter in Canada.
 We are spreading awareness about horse slaughter in Canada through open houses, school tours, horsemanship clinics, and more.NEWS

 Second Chance Cheekye Ranch (SCCR) was established in 2016 by Kris Latham.
 With the help of a passionate group of animal loving volunteers, SCCR aims to rescue, rehabilitate, and rehome horses in need.
-Over 61,000 horses were needlessly slaughtered in Canada in 2014.
-We aim to save as many as we can from that fate.
+Tens of thousands of horses are slaughtered in Canada each year and we aim to save as many as we can from that fate.

 Most horses that are rescued by SCCR are untouched by humans and can be quite wild.
 Most do not know what a carrot tastes like, and often come to us with health issues.
 A great deal of time is spent interacting and gaining the horses trust.
 Our initial primary goal for these often scared and neglected animals, is to make them feel comfortable enough to get halters on so they can be groomed, have their health checked by our veterinarian, and feet assessed by our farrier.